 It's a natural shooter, handles the recoil very well, and has minimal external controls.
 It is also a dependable duty-proven design.

 The modern M&P line is well proven as a duty gun, and is hugely popular in the civilian market.
 Especially as a first pistol for newbies.
 The ergonomics, minimal controls, and excellent reliability make this pistol a great choice for a bug-out handgun.
 Add the bonus of ambidextrous slide-stop control (and reversible mag catch) and thin feeling grip, and you have a flat shooting pistol that most anyone can handle well.

 Because remember - unless you're bugging out alone, you may have others in the family or group that will need to be able to use this gun if the wolf comes to the door.
-I'm talking full-sized with a standard 17 round magazine and 4 ¼" barrel.
-There is a good chance of finding parts in the wild - the M&P 9 will get it done.
+I'm talking full-size with a standard 17 round magazine and 4 ¼-inch barrel.
+There is a good chance of finding parts in the wild - the Smith and Wesson M&P 9 will get it done.

-Hugely popular is not always a guarantee of quality, but in the case of the Glock 19 it certainly is.
+Hugely popular is not always a guarantee of quality, but in the case of the Glock 19 it certainly can be.